desireealexia/studio-ghibli-quiz/README.md

 The menu is now fully visible and functional, sitting above the backdrop.
 The backdrop no longer interferes with the menu items, which ensures smooth interaction.

+### Menu Items Visible on Right Side When Navigation is Closed

+The menu items were sitting on the right side of the screen even when the navigation was closed.
+This occurred because the positioning of the menu was not properly defined, causing the menu to remain partially visible on the screen when it should have been hidden.

+This issue affected the site’s usability and appearance, as the menu was still visible on the right side of the screen when it should have been fully hidden off-screen, disrupting the layout and user experience.

+The issue was fixed by changing the `position` of the `.nav-links` to `fixed` in CSS.
+This ensures the menu is positioned relative to the viewport and allows it to be fully moved off-screen when not in use.

 ### Unfixed Bugs

 ## Lighthouse Testing